-Slow Money Maine connects farmers, fishermen and food entrepreneurs to financing.
-It does not invest or handle due diligence, leaving these choices up to the people making the investments.
+Slow Money Maine connects farmers, fishermen and food entrepreneurs to financing and technical assistance opportunities.
+As an entity, we do not invest directly or handle due diligence.
+Instead, we leave that up to the individuals or organizations making the investments.

 Peer-to-peer Lending, where individuals make loans directly to food producers, can be an appealing way to participate in Slow Money Maine.
 Our network Coordinator typically serves as the point person to connect investors with food system businesses.
 Loans may range from $1500 to $40,000 or more with varied terms, often in the 3-5% interest range with 1-3 years for repayment, using a simple promissory note for these transactions.
 (Sample Promissory Note) Lenders often develop satisfying relationships with borrowers through conversations and site visits, learning more about food system needs and the activities of SMM in the process.